 I enjoy working with motivated students who truly have the desire to continue their academic pursuit in a western country.
 I love to push students to realize their full potential, and I feel I have the atmosphere in which to do just that here.
 In addition, I find living in Beijing very comfortable.
 There are so many things to see and do, and since the subway and taxi services are excellent it is so easy to get around.

-A word of advice- Learning Mandarin is essential.
-I thoroughly enjoy studying it in my spare time.
+I thoroughly enjoy studying Chinese in my spare time.
 Once you get a grasp of the language and are able to communicate with other people, your life in China becomes even more enjoyable.

 Student Case Study

-I joined the A level programme at RDFZ in 2005.
-The first year is called pre-A level, which is specifically designed for us as international students to get better prepared for the next two years of study.
-During the first year, half of the lessons are taught by foreign teachers, mainly aiming at providing us with a good English foundation and the other half are taught by Chinese teachers.
-I personally think that my English level was hugely improved during the first year.
+During the first year, half of the lessons are taught by foreign teachers, mainly aiming to provide us with a good English foundation and the other half are taught by Chinese teachers.
+I personally think that my English level hugely improved during the first year.